StuartCTS/pop-kustomize/README.md

 The demo is very simple at this stage.
 1. User commits a change the main branch of the repo
 2. Cloud Build is automatically triggered, which:
-  * builds and pushes impages to Artifact Registry
+  * builds and pushes images to Artifact Registry
   * creates a Cloud Deploy release in the pipeline
 3. User then navigates to Cloud Deploy UI and shows promotion events:
   * test cluster to staging clusters